MicrosoftDocs/learn/learn-pr/azure/intro-to-migrating-aspnet-apps-azure/includes/1-introduction.md

 After completing this module, you'll be able to:

-- Assess application migration considerations
+- Assess application migration considerations.
-- Determine which tools can help evaluate existing infrastructure
+- Determine which tools can help evaluate existing infrastructure.
-- Evaluate key findings to plan a migration
+- Evaluate key findings to plan a migration.
-- Decide if migration is the right choice
+- Decide if migration is the right choice.

 ## Prerequisites